So far the most progress I’ve made on designing my dream kitchen is a Pinterest board in need of an edit.

 The oven has all sorts of presets allowing you to bake, broil, toast, and even dehydrate.

-The brie adds a savory note to balance the subtle sweetness of the jam and the herby rosemary.
+Brie adds a savory note to balance the sweetness of the jam in these braided cranberry fig rolls.
+They are sprinkled with rosemary and sea salt.

 1–1/3 cups warm water